 We are able to perform 12 lead Electrocardiograms (EKGs or ECGs) in the field and transmit the tracing to the hospital with the utmost accuracy.
 This enables hospitals to prepare for the arrival of the patient.

 Patients who are experiencing a cardiac emergency, such as a heart attack, are taken directly from the ambulance to the Cardiac Catheterization Lab.
 This expedites patient access to interventions needed to restore circulation to affected areas of the heart.

-Training is a key resource offered for many different people.
-NOCA provides many avenues of training for not only our staff, but for the public as well.
+Training is a key resource offered to many different people.
+NOCA provides many avenues of training for not only our staff but for the public as well.

 NOCA provides monthly training on Continuing Medical Education (CME) topics.
 Providers are able to continue their learning; refresh their training on current protocols and equipment; and stay abreast of new changes in the ever-changing field of prehospital medicine.